supanadit/docker-texlive/README.md

 docker run --rm -it -w "/tex" -v %cd%:/tex git.supanadit.com/supanadit/docker-texlive:1.0.0-ubuntu-full.1
 ```

+## Available Tags

+- `1.0.0-ubuntu-full.1` - Full version of texlive on ubuntu
+- `0.0.1-awesome-cv.1` - Tailored version for Awesome CV based on Ubuntu

 ## Notes

 I currently have only full version of texlive, but I will add more version in the future.
 Even light version of texlive on busybox and scratch.